frappe/erpnext_documentation/user/manual/en/stock/perpetual-inventory.md

 <img class="screenshot" alt="Perpetual Inventory" src="{{docs_base_url}}/assets/img/accounts/perpetual-inv-gl-7.png">

-Here, apart from normal account entries for invoice, "Stores" and "Cost of Goods Sold" accounts are also affected based on the valuation amount.
+Here, apart from normal account entries for an invoice, "Stores" and "Cost of Goods Sold" accounts are also affected based on the valuation amount.

 #### 2.6 Stock Entry (Material Receipt)